wiktorkowalski/blog/src/content/blog/live-feature-flags-with-aws-systems-manager-and-nodejs.md

 # What are feature flags?

+Feature flags, also known as feature toggles, are a technique in modern software development that enables developers to turn certain functionalities on or off without altering the codebase.
+This approach facilitates controlled testing, phased rollouts, and the ability to quickly respond to issues by enabling or disabling features in real-time.
+By decoupling deployment and feature release, feature flags provide a flexible mechanism for managing and iterating on software features in various environments.

 # Setup in AWS

 I'm gonna assume you've got your AWS account and AWS CLI set up, so we're gonna skip that part.
 I'm also gonna assume you have created an empty Nest.js project, and have basic knowledge about Nest.js.

-Let's start by creating a parameter
+Let's start by creating a parameter:

 ```bash
 aws ssm put-parameter --name "/FeatureFlags/FeatureA" --value "true" --type String
 ```

-and then some more
+and then some more:

 ```bash
 aws ssm put-parameter --name "/FeatureFlags/FeatureB" --value "false" --type String
 aws ssm put-parameter --name "/FeatureFlags/FeatureC" --value "true" --type String
 ```

-and now let's check one just to be sure
+and now let's check one just to be sure:

 ```bash
 aws ssm get-parameter --name "/FeatureFlags/FeatureA"
 ```

-and list them all
+and list them all:

 ```bash
 aws ssm describe-parameters --filters "Key=Name,Values=/FeatureFlags/"
 ```

-That's all we need to do for now in AWS, let's move to code example
+That's all we need to do for now in AWS, let's move to code example.

 # Configuration

-Here's what you need to do:
-Install required package
+First, install required package:

 ```bash
 npm install --save @aws-sdk/client-ssm
 ```

-and add a service class that will make sure feature flags have up to date values
+and add a service class that will make sure feature flags have up to date values:

 ```ts
 // /src/ssm.service.ts